priyalpat721/EasyAnimatorCode/readme.txt

 7) The method adds the shape to frameOfShapes and returns the list.

 String representation of the animation:
-The model implementation offers a string representation of the entire animation for devices that cannot show the play or for visually impaired users.
+The model implementation offers a string representation of the entire animation for devices that cannot visually display the play or for visually impaired users.
 It does so by calling the method 'toString'.